 Mattheis, A., M. Murphy and E. Marín-Spiotta.
 2019.
 Examining intersectionality and inclusivity in Geosciences Education Research: A Synthesis of the literature 2008-2018.
 Journal of Geoscience Education 67: doi.org/10.1080/10899995.2019.1656522

 Barnes, R.T., E. Marín-Spiotta and A.R.
 Morris.
 2018.
 Building community to advance women in the geosciences through the Earth Science Women's Network.
 In: B. Johnson, ed.
 Women and Geology: Who Are We, Where Have We Come From, and Where Are We Going?
 GSA Special Publication (in press)

 Schneider, B.B., L. Tranel, and M. Cremeans.
 2018.
-The Association for Women Geoscientists: 40 Years of Successes, Struggles, and Sisterhood, in Johnson, B. (ed.), Women and Geology: Who Are We, Where Have We Come From, and Where Are We Going?: GSA Special Publication (in press)
+The Association for Women Geoscientists: 40 Years of Successes, Struggles, and Sisterhood, Pp. 121-128.
+In: B. Johnson, (ed.)
+Women and Geology: Who Are We, Where Have We Come From, and Where Are We Going?
+Geological Society of America Press.

 Marín-Spiotta, E. 2018.
 Harassment should count as scientific misconduct.
 Nature 557: 141. doi 10.1038/d41586-018-05076-2